lazzard/ftp-bridge/README.md

     }
 ```

-## Implementing an FTP function that's depends on an FTP File transfer command
+## Implementing an FTP function that's depends on an FTP file transfer command

 ```php
 <?php